dcellucci/rubyhu/README.md

 # Rubyhu

 Rubyhu watches what you do and takes notes.
 But in ruby.

 I like python, but I like ruby more.
-I also like [scottjacksonx](https://github.com/scottjacksonx)'s [hu project](https://github.com/scottjacksonx/hu), so I decided to rewrite it in ruby and make it available to everyone.
+I also like [scottjacksonx](https://github.com/scottjacksonx)'s [hu project](https://github.com/scottjacksonx/hu), so I decided to rewrite it in ruby and post it up here for everyone.

 ## Installation